Connecticut Wage Garnishment Laws

 The lesser of twenty-five percent or the amount above the forty-times floor.

 Once a wage execution is in force, Connecticut law caps what the employer may withhold.
-Under 52-361a the maximum portion of weekly earnings subject to execution is the lesser of two amounts.
+Under 52-361a(f) the maximum part of the aggregate weekly earnings subject to levy is the lesser of two amounts.
 The first is twenty-five percent of the worker’s disposable earnings for that week.
-The second is the amount by which those disposable earnings exceed forty times the higher of the federal minimum hourly wage or the full Connecticut minimum fair wage in effect when the earnings are payable.
+The second is the amount by which those disposable earnings exceed forty times the higher of two wage rates: the federal minimum hourly wage under section 6(a)(1) of the Fair Labor Standards Act, or the full minimum fair wage established by subsection (i) of section 31-58, in effect at the time the earnings are payable.
 The employer applies whichever of the two produces the smaller deduction, which always favors the worker.

 The forty-times floor in dollars